 2. Lack of or Failed Damp-Proof Course (DPC)

-• A Damp-Proof Course (DPC) is a waterproof layer (often made of plastic, bitumen, or slate) installed at the base of walls to block moisture.
+- A Damp-Proof Course (DPC) is a damp proof material (often made of plastic, bitumen, or slate) installed at the base of walls to block moisture.

 In an old Victorian house with a cracked DPC, moisture bypasses the barrier and seeps into the walls, leading to damp patches inside.